-Both of these bills would essentially protect communications between employees and union representatives albeit in slightly different contexts.
+Both bills would protect communication between employees and union representatives albeit in slightly different contexts.
 AB 340 would add Government Code 3558.9 to prohibit a public employer from questioning a public employee or their union representative about communications made in confidence between the employee and the union representative relating to any matter within the scope of the recognized employee organization's representation.
-It would also prohibit the public employer from compelling the public employee or their union representative to disclose those confidential communications to a third party.
+It would also prohibit the public employer from compelling the public employee or their union representative to disclose confidential communications to a third party.

-AB 1109 would amend Evidence Code section 912 to codify a union agent-represented worker privilege to prevent the represented employee or their union representative from disclosing confidential communications while the union agent was acting in their representative capacity.
-It would similarly permit a represented employee to prevent another person from disclosing a privileged communication.
+AB 1109 would add Evidence Code section 1048 to establish that a represented employee and their union representative have a privilege to refuse to disclose in any court, agency or administrative proceeding, any confidential communication (as defined) between the employee or former employee and the union agent made while the union agent was acting in the agent's representative capacity.
+It would also establish that the represented employee has the privilege to prevent another from disclosing, in connection with such a proceeding, a confidential communication between the agent and a union agent that is privileged.
 AB 1109 appears similar to a previous proposal vetoed by Governor Newsom.

-Status: AB 340 is pending in the Assembly Public Employment and Retirement Committee and AB 1109 is pending in the Assembly, pending referral to a committee.
+Status: AB 340 unanimously passed the Assembly Public Employment and Retirement Committee and is pending in the Assembly Appropriations Committee; AB 1109 has unanimously passed the Assembly Judiciary Committee.